-We wish to ensure that you enjoy your stay in East Africa without any undue concerns about safety and security in theses countries.
+African Spice Safaris wish to ensure that you enjoy your stay in East Africa without any undue concerns about safety and security in these countries.

 General Safari Safety Tips

 If you are on a guided African safari, your chances of encountering problems are minimal.
 Travelers in Africa should exercise the same common-sense precautions as when traveling in other developing countries or even in Europe.